leylabmpi/Struo2/README.md

   * A set of gene sequences (eg., produced by [PLASS](https://github.com/soedinglab/plass))
     * If only amino-acid genes provided, the sequences can be rev-translated or skipped
     * If only nucleotide genes provided, the sequences can be translated or skipped
+* Experimental support for metaphlan3, but see the notes below

 # Pre-built custom databases